chateaudelucy/easy-photo-album/readme.txt

 This plugin enables you to create and manage photo albums, just like posts.
 You don't have to change any theme files, the album displays nice right away.
 Photo's can be viewed by a **Lightbox**.
-The size of the thumbnails is all yours.
+The albums are **responsive** and you can choose how may columns of images you want.
 The Lightbox displays the most large possible size, resized to the current screen size.
-You can manage the order of the photo's (very easy with drag and drop) and tell your story in pictures!
+You can manage the order of the photo's (very easy with **drag and drop**) and tell your story in pictures!
-You can now also insert your album in a post or page.
+You can now also **insert your album** in a post or page.

 So go ahead, and try it out!